jfranciscosousa/remix-prisma-starter/README.md

 Each testing run drops and resets the database so we can ensure non-flaky tests every time.

-Before running `yarn test` for the first time, make sure to run these commands:
+Before running `npm run dev test` for the first time, make sure to run these commands:
 - `npx playwright install`
 - `npx playwright install-deps`